JB63134/bash_h/README.md

 🚀 Overview
 Modern shells resolve commands through a layered chain:
 Alias → Function → Builtin → File in $PATH → Script / Interpreter → ELF Binary
-h tries to walk this chain recursively, determining the true implementation of any command — including nested components in pipelines, functions, and aliases.
+h tries to walk this chain recursively, determining the true implementation of any command — including nested components in pipelines, chains, and aliases.

-It shows:
-what Bash actually executes
-where it lives
-whether it's shadowed or overridden whether it's a script or ELF binary permissions, capabilities, shebangs which package installed it definitions, file origins, previews, and more
-All in a clear, syntax-highlighted display.

 ✨ Key Features
 🔍 Command Resolution